CryptoRPG/CryptoRPG/README.md

 # CryptoRPG

-An adventure and risk game based off the ERC721 standard protocol.
+An adventure and risk game based off the [ERC721 token standard](http://erc721.org/).
 Assemble your heroes, begin epic campaigns and send them on quests to defeat monsters and bosses, all while gaining rewards and loot along the way.

 # Player entities